 All roads, all rides, all ways

 Keeping up to date with the trend for one bike to do it all, the Ribble range now includes the versatile CGR – so named because of its ability to do everything and tackle all surfaces and conditions – Cross, Gravel and Road.
-The CGR is a light yet robust 7005 aluminium bike with disc brakes and clearance to take 35mm tyres.
+The CGR is a light yet robust 7005 aluminium bike with disc brakes and clearance to take 35mm tyres with mudguards.
 This cleverly designed frame could easily become the key do-it-all bike that you are looking for, whether it be the commute to work or bikepacking at the weekend.

 Our Recommended Build